kyverno/policy-reporter-docs/content/en/guide/04-helm-chart-core.md

       maxPerReport: 200
       # keep only the latest result of the same violation in the report
       keepOnlyLatest: false
+    # source used for the PolicyReportResults
+    source: "Kyverno Event"
 ```

 ### Enable NetworkPolicy